 Housing costs in Plympton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Plympton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Plympton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plympton are a mix of both white- and blue-collar jobs.
 Overall, Plympton is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Plympton who work in management occupations (13.01%), business and financial occupations (10.93%), and office and administrative support (9.55%).

-A relatively large number of people in Plympton telecommute to their jobs.
-Overall, about 19.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.16% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Plympton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Plympton really has some of the features that families look for when choosing a good community to raise children.
 Is Plympton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Plympton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.79% of adults in Plympton have a bachelor's degree or even advanced degree.
+The education level of Plympton citizens is very high relative to the national average among all cities (21.84%): 34.79% of adults in Plympton have a bachelor's degree or even advanced degree.

 The per capita income in Plympton in 2022 was $52,261, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $209,044 for a family of four.
 However, Plympton contains both very wealthy and poor people as well.